Payment software integration

 So PSPs which were exclusively online-based are now moving into physical retail to support omnichannel retail so that they can provide complete card services across all payment locations.
 There is a commercial benefit too for retailers in adopting a single PSP for both online and physical retail operations.
 It enables retailers to have a single view of the customer across all sales channels, and also improves customer experience and targeted marketing.
 And consumers’ willingness to hold multiple payment methods gives retailers the opportunity to influence their decisions about which payment method to use.

 For PSPs working to serve the needs of retailers’ responding to the challenges of Covid-19, there is a clear need to provide solutions that can be implemented quickly and which go beyond basic payments capabilities.
 This means offering off-the-shelf solutions to allow retailers to quickly open new stores.
 It is also an opportunity to differentiate by promoting value-added services, such as loyalty program integration, credit risk services and instant financing at the POS to serve customers changed financial circumstances.

-How MWC Partners can help: payment integration
+How MWC Partners can help: payment software integration

 The challenge for PSPs is to understand physical retail well enough in order to determine how to architect their solutions and how to make their solutions work in the target environment.